makersacademy/acebook-rails-template/README.md

 ## The Task

-To make our first full stack group project from scratch, a Facebook clone called Acebook!
+To make our first full stack, 2-week, group project from scratch; a Facebook clone called Acebook!

 ## Our Approach

 - This was full stack, and none of our team had ever used Rails before so getting up to speed with that framework took a fair amount of time.
 - The main objectives of this project were less product and more process.
-So CI/CD, Agile and TDD were at the front of our minds to varying degrees of succes.
+So CI/CD, Agile and TDD were at the front of our minds, to varying degrees of success...

 ## Techstack

 ```
 Back-end >> Rails
 Front-end >> Javascript, Jquery, HTML, CSS
-Testing >> Rspec, CapyBara, Selenium-Webdriver
+Testing >> Rspec, CapyBara, Selenium-Webdriver, Rubocop, Simplecov
 CI >> Travis CI
 CD >> Heroku
 ```